Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 It is this kind of "slowly tilting" situation that is most easily ignored.

-It can be understood by work intensity:
+Understand it by work intensity:

-Lay pads in the parking area
+Lay pads in the parking area.

-Lay pads along the travel path
+Also lay pads along the travel path.

-Try to form a continuous "temporary road"
+Try to form a continuous "temporary road".

-Fix boards together to prevent shifting
+Fix boards together where possible to prevent shifting.

-Use larger-area pads under outriggers
+Use larger area pads under outriggers.

 Key conclusion: